 The Group enters into one-time commission agreements with third-party product providers or underlying corporate borrowers, which specifies the key terms and conditions of the arrangement.
 Such agreements do not include rights of return, credits or discounts, rebates, price protection or other similar privileges.
 Upon establishment of a wealth management product, the Group earns a one-time commission from third-party product providers or underlying corporate borrowers calculated as a percentage of the wealth management products purchased by its clients.
-The Group defines the "establishment of a wealth management product" for its revenue recognition purpose as the time when both of the following two criteria are met: (1) the Group's client has entered into a purchase or subscription contract with the relevant product provider and if required, the client has transferred a deposit to an escrow account designated by the product provider and (2) the product provider has issued a formal notice to confirm the establishment of a wealth management product.
+The Group defines the "establishment of a wealth management product for its revenue recognition purpose as the time when both of the following two criteria are met: (1) the Group's client has entered into a purchase or subscription contract with the relevant product provider and if required, the client has transferred a deposit to an escrow account designated by the product provider and (2) the product provider has issued a formal notice to confirm the establishment of a wealth management product.
 Revenue is recorded upon the establishment of the wealth management product, when the provision of service concludes and the fee becomes fixed and determinable, assuming all other revenue recognition criteria have been met, and there are no future obligations or contingencies.
 Certain contracts require a portion of the payment be deferred until the end of the wealth management products' life or other specified contingency.
 In such instances, the Group defers the contingent amount until the contingency has been resolved.
-A small portion of the Group's one-time commission arrangements require the provision of certain after sales activities, which primarily relate to disseminating information to clients related to investment performance.
-The Group accrues the estimated cost of providing these services, which are inconsequential, when the one-time commission is earned as the services to be provided are substantially complete.
-The Group has historically completed the after
+A small portion of the Group's one-time commission arrangements require the provision of certain after sales activities, which are inconsequential, when the one-time commission is earned as the services to be provided are substantially complete.
+The Group has historically completed the after sales services in a timely manner and can reliably estimate the remaining costs.